-My goal was to provide the people of Bakersfield a Transmission shop where they could go to get high quality repairs at a fair price, and also to give my customers the very best customer service possible.
-My goals haven't changed.
-Over the years transmissions have changed dramatically with the advent of computer controls and an ever increasing number of gears available.
-BUT, one thing hasn't changed, and that is my commitment to customer service and building the best quality transmissions available at a fair price.
+Our goal is to provide the community of Bakersfield a Transmission and Auto repair shop where they can go to get professional and honest service at a fair price.
+We strive to give our customers the very best customer service possible.
+Over the years automobiles have change dramatically with the advent of computer controls and an ever-increasing number of gears and amenities available.
+BUT, one thing hasn't changed and that is our commitment to customer service and to maintain the highest repair standard for our customers vehicles at a fair price.

-Kern Transmission is a family owned and operated business.
-Tess Carroll (my lovely wife) is the office and customer service manager.
-Nobody will try harder to help you get your transmission problems solved.
-If you are having problems with your transmission call us for help, we can get the problem resolved, and get you back on road as quick as possible.
-Ken Carroll is the owner, transmission rebuilder and chief diagnostician.
-He started in the transmission business in 1980 and has continued his education in the field by attending technical seminars and classes on a regular basis.
+Kern transmissions staff will work diligently to help you get your transmission and automotive related issues solved.
+If you are experiencing issues with your vehicle, call us for help, we can get the issues resolved and get you back on the road as quickly as possible.
+Abe Gonzales owner, transmission rebuilder and chief diagnostician started in the transmission and automotive business in 1995.
+Abe, his fellow technicians, and office staff continue their education in the field by attending technical seminars, in person and online classes on a regular basis.

 All automatic transmissions consist of these basic components.
 A pump assembly which provides hydraulic pressure.
 Clutch drums, which are applied or released hydraulically.
 A planetary gear assembly which actually allows the different gear ratios to occur.
 A Valve Body Assembly which controls the shifting hydraulically.
 All this is housed in a case which is usually aluminum, and most likely is the only part of a transmission most people ever see.

 Did you know that most major transmission problems can be avoided by preventative maintenance?